 There have been a lot of changes since this post was published back in 2013.
-Here are some additional posts:
+We’ve listed some additional posts at the end.

 Walt Disney World Resort’s new MagicBands and Fastpass+ systems are causing quite the buzz down in the Land of Mouse.
 Many guests with upcoming vacations may not be sure how the system works, or that it even exists.
 I had the chance to try it out last month during my stay at Disney’s Pop Century Resort.
 In order to help eliminate some of the mystery and confusion surrounding the new program, I’ve come up with ten things every guest needs to know about MagicBands and Fastpass+.